 This is also where you answer any questions that have been presented in the discussion section of your lab instructions.
 In your conclusion, you should also record what you learned and any questions this research brought up for you.
 Give suggestions for more investigation on this topic.

 Level C: PLUS Lab Report Grading

-Record student's lab scores in the table below.
-Copy the table below and assign your student points for each section out of the given number possible next to the section.
+Copy this page and record your students' lab scores in the table below.
+Assign your students points for each section out of the given number possible next to the name of the section.